denliehoo/personal-portfolio/README.md

   - Change breaking point to 700px to hamburger menu [ok]
   - Remove individual project page and move links(e.g. github) into projects in main page [ok]
   - Add authentication for API and remove unnecessary code [ok]
+  - 3 items - about projects experiences [ok]
+  - Projects: display 3 by default.
+Below it put "View all projects" upon clikcing, show the other projects below it.
+Hence, hide it as a css class only.
+But, ensure still in page source. [ok]
+  - Remove white borders; use the scrolling as the default scroller and not in the container.
+Nav bar should stick to left.
+When in menu mode, top sticks to top. [ok]
   - Revamp about page

 - Non-dev related: